 Welcome to Year 5

-We have three classes in this year group.
-The Year 5 staff team are: Christian Rankin, Helen Vorster and Naz Khan
+We have two classes in this year group.
+The Year 5 teaching staff team are: Mrs Richardson and Mr Southwell.

-This year the classes have all been named by inspiring famous people, we are: Ashworth Class, Rose Class and Turing Class.
+This year the classes have all been named after local landmarks / places of interest, we are: Rockingham Class and Boughton Class.

 We are going to be studying and exploring 6 exciting Big Questions this academic year.
 These are: